vistadataproject/vistadataproject.github.io/vam/build1_1/vics-commandline.md

-# Command line shortcuts to manage VICS Server
+# VICS Server management command line shortcuts

 To create a menu of commands that appears when one types "vics"